Hendekagon/clique/README.md

 in the `:extra-deps` of one of your `~/.clojure/deps.edn`'s aliases

-Clique goes through your source code to find which functions depend on which other functions
+from your project root:

-`clj -A:clique-alias -X clique.core/run`
+`clj -A:my-alias-containing-clique -X clique.core/run`

 or

 ```
-(require '[clique.core :as cc])
+(require '[clique.core :as c])

-(cc/view-deps ".")
+(c/view-deps)
 ```

+See the source for more options